Glacier and alpine tour course

 Learn mountaineering

 Your mountain and ski guide will train you in the basics for easy and medium-difficulty alpine tours.
 This includes basic crampon and safety techniques, as well as suitable tour planning, rescue techniques and crevasse rescue.
-The Braunschweiger Hütte awaits you as a base for this alpine touring course.
+The Braunschweiger Hütte is the base for this course.
+Here you will be well catered for and from here it is only a stone's throw to the nearest glacier.

 More about alpine tours